Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 <u>Commission Status:</u> **Open**\*

-> As HSR 2.3 has released, possible commission delays will happen in regards to Firefly and Jade bot development.
+> As HSR 2.3 has released, possible commission delays will happen in regards to Jade bot development.

 Thinking about turning one of your favorite characters into a character bot?
 Well, you come to the right place for them to be made into reality.